What is a best practice?

 The purpose of the Hydrogen Safety Best Practices online manual is to share the benefits of extensive experience by providing suggestions and recommendations pertaining to the safe handling and use of hydrogen.
 Best Practices have been compiled from a variety of resources, many of which are in the public domain and can be downloaded directly from the References section.
 Many others can be obtained via reference links found at various places within the manual.

-A technique or methodology that has reliably led to a desired result are organized under a number of hierarchical categories in this online manual, beginning with those displayed down the left-hand column.
+Best Practices are organized under a number of hierarchical categories in this online manual, beginning with those displayed down the left-hand column.
 Because of the interdependence of the topical areas, however, individual pages are often accessible via multiple internal links.
 A web-based electronic document format lends itself well to this type of overlapping content.

 A word about safety